jacobp100/hooks-test/README.md

 Note I didn't put dragging in, but it seems like it'd scale somewhat well if I did.

+If you want to read about how I found it, I replied in the RFC over [here](https://github.com/reactjs/rfcs/pull/68#issuecomment-433640113).

 Initialized with Create React App (run `npm start` to begin).

 ![Screenshot](https://github.com/jacobp100/hooks-test/blob/master/example.png?raw=true)